bgamble43/juniper/junos-automation/off-box-python/get-switch-serials/readme.md

-# Get Switch Serials
+# Get Switch Serials (Not really just switches though)
-Get switch name, serial number, model number, description and JunOS version from list of switches fed via text document.
+Get switch name, serial number, model number, description and JunOS version from list of switches, firewalls and routers fed via text document.

 ip_addr_file.txt is a list of IPs of switches that you want to pull data from.
 One IP per line.